From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Simulations

 Our approach does not use any mentioned target birth, death and dynamics, or clutter rate information but only need to use $\Sigma_{\mathbf{v}_{k}}$ in the initial clustering operation as shown in \eqref{eq:tau_1} for detecting the target.
 The values of all parameters needed are given in Table~\ref{tab:1}.
 The estimated position of the target at time $k$ is simply given by substituting $t$ by $k$ in \eqref{eq:sim1_T_FoT1} and \eqref{eq:sim1_T_FoT2}.

-As the comparison approach, a Gaussian mixture BF \cite{Vo12Bernoulli,Ristic13Bernoulli} is set up using all the mentioned necessary statistics information about the target, clutter, and the sensor.
+As the comparison approach, a Gaussian mixture (GM) BF \citep{Vo12Bernoulli,Ristic13Bernoulli} is designed using all the mentioned necessary statistics information about the target, clutter, and the sensor.
 Furthermore, the BF used at most 50 Gaussian components (GCs), pruned GCs with weights below $10^{-5}$ and merged GCs with Mahalanobis distance below $4$.